godotengine/godot-docs/tutorials/3d/lights_and_shadows.rst

 .. image:: img/light_omni.png

-In real life, light attenuation is an inverse function, which means omni lights don't really have a radius.
+In real life, light attenuation is an inverse function, which means omni lights don't have a radius.
-This is a problem, because it means computing several omni lights would become really demanding.
+This is a problem, because it means computing several omni lights would become demanding.

 To solve this, a *Range* is introduced, together with an attenuation function.